sachinsaitej7/interview/README.md

 ## Tasks

 ### Bugs
-1. Rotten Tomators (provider rt) are not showing up right.
+1. Rotten Tomatos movies (provider [rt](/src/server/providers/rt/)) are not showing up on the front page.
+Eg: Breaking Bad should show up under "Crime" genre, but its not.
    RT and Imdb differences:
    1. field names might be different.
    2. Poster in RT comes as a first image in images.
 2. Genre List is not sorted.
 3. Show a fallback image when image fails to load.
+(There is a poster without an image)

 ### Improvements
 1. Favorite feature.